Aloha!

 Place the 1×6 pieces back on top of the 1×4’s with the countersink holes face up.
 Align corners well.

 I use drywall screws because they’re inexpensive and grab really well.
 They work great for a simple project like this.
 I found it easiest to keep it square by driving the first two screws into the front two holes on the front board.
-Then the back two holes on the back board.
+Then the back two holes on the backboard.
 Then you can just fill in the rest!

 Step 5: Attach the handles to your stove cover